hcs0/hannahsuarez.github.io/_posts/2017-03-07-security-tips-remote-teams.md

 Yubikey interfaces with a few major providers, but hopefully there are more options available.

+Edit on October 16 2017: There is an RSA generation vulnerability found for Yubikey when using the OpenPGP functionality of the YubiKey 4 platform https://crocs.fi.muni.cz/public/papers/rsa_ccs17

 ## Harden web browsers

 Due to web applications being a large attack surface, you can use secure extensions for browsing.
 Extensions include HTTPSEverywhere, ScriptSafe, NoScript, AdBlock and so on.